apache/systemds/docs/site/federated-monitoring.md

 # 2. Install all npm packages
 npm install
 ```

 After those steps all the packages needed for running the monitoring tool should be installed.

 ### Running

 Both back- and frontend applications are separate modules of the same tool, they can be independently started and stopped.
 Since they are designed with loose decoupling in mind, the frontend can integrate with different backends, and
 the backend can work with different frontends, provided that the format of the data and the communication protocol is
 preserved.

-#### 1. Monitoring Backend
+#### Backend

 To run the backend, use the `-fedMonitoring` flag followed by a `port` and can be executed using the systemds binary like this: